richardhundt/shine/README.md

 ```

-### Grammars
+### <a name="grammars"></a>Grammars

-Grammars in Shine can either be introduced with the `grammar` statement, or
-as an expression:
+Shine grammars are exactly [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/)
+grammars constructed with `lpeg.P(<table>)`.

+Grammars in Shine are simply named [patterns](#patterns) which have
+sub-rules which can be referenced recursively.
+Patterns are just
+the expression form, whereas grammars are named.
+Otherwise there
+is no difference and all the constructs allowed in one are allowed
+in the other.

+To illustrate this identity, the following two examples compile to
+the same patterns:

+Using the `grammar <ident> ... end` notation:

 ```
 grammar Macro